viet34tqc/notebook/SQL.md

 SELECT "year", "rating" from "avg_book_ratings" GROUP BY year
 ```

-- CTE: stands for common table expression, only exists for each query
+- `CTE`: stands for common table expression, only exists for each query

 ```sql
 WITH 'avg_book_ratings' AS (